SiliconLabs/simplicity_sdk/protocol/z-wave/Apps/zwave_soc_switch_on_off/README.md

 This section will describe backward compatibility when upgrading the Switch On/Off application from one SDK to a newer version.

 ## CLI Support

-Please note the zw_cli_common component will modify the power consumption in case of sleeping applications.
-Like door lock keypad, sensor pir or multilevel sensor.
-CLI cannot work with sleep mode, after a reset the application stays awake until the user issues the enable_sleeping command.
-From that point CLI won't work  and sleep mode will be reached until the next reset.
+In case CLI support is needed, please install zw_cli_common component to the project.
+Please note that the zw_cli_common component will modify the power consumption for every application.

+### Available CLI commands

 <table>
 <tr>